Recent airport improvements for August 2014:

-- New pilot tables and campfire rings to be installed Spring 2014.
+- New pilot tables and campfire rings to be installed under Eagle Scout Project August 2, 2014.

 Forest firefighting is common at this airport during summer months.
-Please check NOTAMs, TFRs and watch for helicoptor activity.
-Contact the State Airport Manager for additional information at email@example.com or 360-618-2477.
+Please check NOTAMs, TFRs and watch for helicopter activity.
+Contact the State Airport Manager for additional information at firstname.lastname@example.org or 360-618-2477.